sqlrec/sqlrec/docs/en/docs/program_model.md

 #### Parameter Matching

-The tables passed during the call must be compatible with the input table structure defined by the function:
+Passed tables must be compatible with the input schema declared by the function.
+Compatibility means:

+- The actual table may have more columns than the declaration, but not fewer.
+- The first N columns are compared by position; names are case-insensitive but must match.
+- SQL types must match, except that CHAR/VARCHAR and other string types are mutually compatible.
+- Columns are not reordered by name, so order matters.

 ```sql
 -- Function definition